tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 If you're familiar with Git(Hub)-clients you can also clone this repo and update the extension that way (load unpacked folder used by Git(Hub)-client).

 #### CRX-file: other Chromium browsers (Opera/Vivaldi)
-* or add extension to 'whitelist' for Chrome, MS Edge, Brave or Yandex (see instructions below for Windows)
+* or add extension to 'whitelist' for Chrome, MS Edge, Brave or Yandex (see instructions below for Windows/Mac OS/Linux)

 1. Download the extension as a crx-file from the [releases page](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/releases).
 2. In your browser go to the extensions page.